The Fig Leaves Are Falling

 The Fig Leaves Are Falling is a musical with a book and lyrics by Allan Sherman and music by Albert Hague.
 It was inspired by Sherman's 1966 divorce following 21 years of marriage.
 The original Broadway production featured Barry Nelson, Dorothy Loudon and Jenny O'Hara; David Cassidy made his professional acting debut in a small role.

+The production was a flop, with only four performances and negative critical reviews.

 Production

 The musical opened on Broadway at the Broadhurst Theatre on January 2, 1969, and closed on January 6 after four performances and 17 previews.
 Directed by George Abbott and choreographed by Eddie Gasper, the scenic design was by William and Jean Eckart, costume design was by Robert Mackintosh, and lighting design was by Tharon Musser.

 Dorothy Loudon won the Drama Desk Award for Outstanding Performance and was nominated for the Tony Award for Best Actress in a Musical.

 A revised version by Ben West, who also directed, was presented by the UnsungMusicalsCo. in January 2013 at the Off-Off-Broadway Connelly Theater.